yourdady/DomainAdaptation/readme.md

  (1-\mu)\sum\limits_{c=1}^{C}\lVert\frac{1}{n_{c}}\sum\limits_{x^{S}_{i}\in \mathrm{X}_{S}^{(c)}}\phi(x^{S}_{i})-\frac{1}{m_{c}}\sum\limits_{x^{T}_{i}\in \mathrm{X}_{T}^{(c)}}\phi(x^{T}_{i})\rVert $$
 ----------------------------------------------
 ### NEW FEATURE
-- Original BDA, assumes that no labeled data can be obtained on target domain, which works like an EM algorithm.
-In this project, when limited labeled data can be obtained on target domain, they could be used to improve the performance in each iteration.
+- Original BDA assumes that no labeled data can be obtained on target domain, which works like some kind of EM algorithm.
+In this project, when limited labeled data on target domain is available, they could be used to improve the performance.
 ----------------------------------------------
 ### HOW TO USE
 ```python